raspberrypilearning/c3-wolfram-fruit-machine/en/step_2.md

 --- task ---

-Copy and Paste, or drag and drop these images into your notebook, and put them into a list.
+Right click on each of these images and save them to your desktop.
+Drag the images from your desktop into your notebook.
+If you are using a desktop version of Wolfram, you can drag and drop the images straight into your notebook.

 ![Strawberry](images/strawberry.png)
 ![Watermelon](images/watermelon.png)